-2. Postemergence Spin-Aid - continued
+2. Postemergence - continued

-- 1.5 pt/A after the 2-leaf stage.
+8 5 Spin-Aid 1.3EC 1.5 to 3 pt/A phenmedipham 0.244 to 0.488 lb/A 60 12 -For use in DE, MD, NJ, PA, and VA only.
+See label for application restrictions, mixing instructions, and weather restriction to prevent crop injury or herbicide failure.
+Multiple applications may be applied to ground to control early germinating weeds.
+Apply 1.5 pt/A 1.5 pt/A after the 2-leaf stage.
 Increase rate up to 2.3 pt/A after the 4-leaf stage.
 Increase rate up to 3 pt/A after the 6-leaf stage.
-Repeat applications may be made 5 to 7 days later, or when another flush of weeds germinates.
-A maximum of 3 applications is allowed. - -Spin-Aid is effective on brassica species including wild mustard, shepherdspurse, and London rocket.
-Other weeds controlled include common chickweed, common lambsquarters, groundcherry, purslane, common ragweed, and annual sowthistle. - -Do not apply this product through any type of irrigation system.
-Do not spray when conditions for drift are favorable or while dew is present.
-Leave a 16 ft buffer from the treated area when the wind direction is toward sensitive plants. - -Spin-Aid may cause injury if the crop is under stress as the result of rapid changes in weather from cool, overcast days to hot (>75°F), bright days; windy conditions; drought; use of pre-plant herbicides, preemergence herbicides, or other chemicals; insect or disease injury; or close cultivation.
+Repeat applicat ions may be made 5 to 7 day s later, or when anoth er flush of weeds germinates.
+A A maximum of 3 applications is s allowed -Spin-Ai d is effective on brassica sp ecies including wild r nustard, shepherdspurse, and L ondon rocket.
+Other weeds co ntrolled include common n chickweed, common lambs quarters, groundcherr y, purslane, common ragweed, and annual sowthistle. -Do not apply this product through any type of irrigation system.
+Do not spray when conditions for drift are favorable or while dew is present. present.
+Leave a 16 ft buffer from the treated area when the wind direction is toward sensitive plants.

+-Spin-Aid may cause injury if the crop is under stress as the result of rapid changes in weather from cool, overcast days to hot (>75°F), bright days; windy conditions; drought; use of preplant herbicides, preemergence herbicides, or other chemicals; insect or disease injury; or close cultivation.
 Rainfastness is 6 h.